 The BMW X2 Concept at the Paris Motor Show and now it is available for real.
 With its unmistakable design and sporty, urban feel, the BMW X2 breaks new ground for BMW as a unique and exciting addition to the BMW X model range.
-The car’s chassis and xDrive intelligent all-wheel-drive system delivers the ideal balance between sporting dynamics and efficiency.
+The car’s chassis and xDrive intelligent all-wheel-drive system deliver the ideal balance between sporting dynamics and efficiency.
 The digital services from BMW ConnectedDrive and BMW ConnectedDrive Services – both of which are now available in freshly updated form – add further depth to the overall BMW X2 experience.

 Even next to its bigger brothers, the BMW X4 and X6, the BMW X2 makes a distinctive impression.
 The car’s exterior design combines the low-slung proportions of a coupé with the robust core of a BMW X model.